tytydraco/yessleep/out/Be_extremely_careful_if_you_are_on_a_dig_in_Peru.md

 Afraid to return, yet called back by the lure of something dark and powerful, I still see the Moche home in my dreams.
 The walls are alive; the finger bones reach toward me, seeking connection, pleading for release.
 Each inclusion in those kind of excavations only fuels my obsession - and every passing day deepens my trauma.
 In my waking hours, I try to find the strength to escape, but the darkness whispers alluringly, promising a soon end of my terrors.

-And deep down, I know—what I once sought to unearth will become my very grave.
+And deep down, I know what I once sought to unearth will become my very grave.